David Sharp (mountaineer): Himex expedition – first team

-Turkish Team
+Turkish team

-Another source of information about Sharp were reports from a team of Turkish climbers.
-They left their high camp in the evening on May 14 and were essentially traveling in three separate groups.
+A team of Turkish climbers also reported encountering Sharp.
+They left their high camp in the evening on 14 May and were traveling in three separate groups.

-Late in the evening to early morning, the Turkish team members encountered Sharp in the darkness while they were ascending.
-The first group encountered Sharp around midnight, noticed he was alive and thought that he appeared to be a climber taking a short break.
+In the late evening to early morning, the Turkish team members encountered Sharp while ascending.
+The first group encountered Sharp around midnight, noticed he was alive, and thought he was a climber taking a short break.
 Sharp supposedly waved them on.
-Some time later, others who noticed Sharp thought he was already dead; recovery of a dead climber's body is almost impossible due to the conditions so far up the mountain.
+Others who later noticed Sharp thought he was already dead; recovery of a dead climber's body is almost impossible due to the conditions so far up the mountain.
 It is thought that Sharp might have fallen asleep between these two encounters.
-The fact that Sharp wanted to sleep was noted by other climbers who encountered him later on, and a quote attributed to him telling people that he wanted to sleep was later reported in some news media stories.
+Sharp's wanting to sleep was noted by other climbers in later encounters, and a quote attributed to him telling people that he wanted to sleep was reported by some news stories.

-Some of the Turkish team summited early in the morning on May 15 while some turned back near the summit due to difficulties one of their team members was having.
-The Turkish team members who turned back encountered Sharp again at about 07:00 and one of them was the Turkish team leader, Serhan Pocan, who had previously passed Sharp in the night and thought Sharp was a climber who had recently died.
-In the daylight, Pocan realised that Sharp was alive and in serious trouble.
+Some of the Turkish team summited early in the morning on 15 May, while others turned back near the summit due to medical difficulties among their team.
+The Turkish team members who turned back reencountered Sharp at about 07:00, one of them being the Turkish team leader, Serhan Poçan, who had thought Sharp was a climber who had recently died in his previous passing.
+In the daylight, Poçan realised that Sharp was alive and in critical condition.

-Sharp had no oxygen left, had serious frostbite and some limbs were frozen.
-Two of the Turkish climbers stayed, gave him something to drink and tried to help him move.
-When they themselves began to run low on oxygen, they were forced to leave but with the intent to return with more oxygen.
-Their initial effort to help was complicated by their own problems trying to get Burçak Özoğlu Poçan down safely; she was the climber in their group having medical problems.
-Serhan Pocan placed radio calls to the rest of the team coming down from the summit about Sharp and continued descending with Burçak.
-At about 08:30, two other members of the Turkish team cleaned out Sharp's iced up mask to give him oxygen but they had started to run out themselves and had to descend.
-The remaining Turks later attempted to further help Sharp along with some Himex expedition members.
+Sharp had no oxygen left with severe frostbite and some frozen limbs.
+Two Turkish climbers stayed, gave him something to drink, and tried to help him move.
+They were forced to leave due to low oxygen but intended to return with more.
+Their initial effort to help was complicated by trying to safely get Burçak Özoğlu Poçan, the climber in their group having medical issues, down.
+Serhan Poçan placed radio calls to the part of his team descending the summit about Sharp and continued descending with Burçak.
+Around 08:30, two other members of the Turkish team cleaned out Sharp's iced mask to provide oxygen, but had to descend when they themselves began to run out.
+Later, the remaining Turks and some Himex expedition members attempted to further help Sharp.